 I’ve made my share of gin and tonics for this blog with all kinds of ingredients: cucumber, mint, basil, various citrus fruits, etc. I’ve even made one with strawberries, but this recipe for Blackberry and Meyer Lemon Gin and Tonics promises to be something very different from what I’ve previously tried.
 Why?
-It’s got berries, mint, and citrus, which aren’t new, but it also has simple syrup.
+It’s got berries, mint, and citrus, which aren’t new, but it also has simple syrup (recipe below).
 I’ve never encountered a gin and tonic recipe with sweet syrup before.
 I’m a bit appalled and curious at the same time.
 A sweet gin and tonic?
 This is one of those recipes I have to try to find out if it’s good.
 Let’s get to it!

 The good thing about gin and tonics and that the base of the drink is already there: gin, and tonic.
 You can add pretty much anything you want to this drink and it will be yummy.
 This however has been by far my favorite flavor collaboration.
 I hope you all enjoy it as much as I did!